 Why are people moving out of cities?

-With so many people making the conscious decisions to move out of cities and into smaller towns, you may be wondering why.
+With so many people making the conscious decision to move out of cities and into smaller towns, you may be wondering why.
 In the UK especially, a great exodus is afoot with almost 94,500 people making the move to the countryside between 2016 and 2017.
-Trends are not too dissimilar in the US and other countries around the world, either.
-From escaping the noise, to the chance to leave the traffic congestion behind, here at Santa Fe Relocation, we’re taking a closer look at why a large number of people are abandoning life in the city.
+Trends are not too dissimilar in the US and other countries around the world either.
+From escaping the noise to the chance to leave the traffic congestion behind, we’re taking a closer look at why a large number of people are abandoning life in the city.

-With reports in 2017 suggesting that living in a city could seriously damage your health, this could be one of the key factor behind this moving trend.
+With reports in 2017 suggesting that living in a city could seriously damage your health, improved health and wellbeing is one key factor behind this moving trend.
 When living in a city, you are exposed to higher levels of air and noise pollution, not to mention the stress of living in a constantly crowded area.
-While this issue is unavoidable when living in a city, living elsewhere offers better air for your lungs meaning you are reducing the risk of developing cardiovascular related problems.
+In the search for a healthier environment, moving out of cities promises better air quality meaning you are reducing the risk of developing cardiovascular related problems.
 And the additional space, time outdoor and outdoor pursuits are all contributing factors to improved mental well being.

-If you’ve ever gone on a countryside escape and returned to the city a week later, you will have noticed the difference in noise levels.
+If you’ve ever gone on a countryside escape and returned to the city a week later, you’ll have noticed the difference in noise levels.
 It’s not just sirens and car horns making up the noise though, as there are numerous other contributors to the sounds we hear around us each day with construction work being one of the loudest contributors.
 New York is a particularly loud city with noise levels ranging from 101 decibels at Astor Place Subway to 54 decibels in Central Park.
-The top quietest cities, however, are Zurich, Vienna, Oslo, Munich and Stockholm, so there’s still hope for those wanting to live amongst an urban cityscape!